astoff/digestif/README.md

 ========

 Digestif is a code analyzer of sorts, and a [language server][lsp], for LaTeX et caterva.
-It provides context-sensitive documentation and completion (macro names, labels, key-value arguments, etc.).
+It can provide context-sensitive documentation and completion (macro names, labels, key-value arguments, etc.) to any text editor that speaks the protocol.

-The typical TeX literate programming style is ostensibly not machine readable, so lists of commands with a short explanation and a description of the arguments must be compiled manually or semi-manually for each package.
+The typical TeX literate documentation is ostensibly not machine readable, so lists of commands with a short explanation and a description of the arguments must be compiled manually or semi-manually for each package.
 These files are in the